AdobeDocs/experience-manager-64.en/help/assets/enhance-sort.md

 discoiquuid: 5a854b34-49d4-4a1d-b6b7-cdada342a2a4
 ---

-# Enhanced sorting of assets in AEM{#enhanced-sorting-of-assets-in-aem}
+# Enhanced sorting of assets in AEM {#enhanced-sorting-of-assets-in-aem}

 Learn how AEM Assets deploys server-side sorting to sort folder assets or a search query at one go instead of sorting them in batches on the client side.